Lisa Taddeo: Writing

+Early career

-Taddeo was an associate editor at Golf Magazine when David Granger assigned her first piece for Esquire, "The Last Days of Heath Ledger", after reading her unpublished novel.
+Taddeo was an associate editor at Golf Magazine when David Granger assigned her first piece for Esquire, titled "The Last Days of Heath Ledger", after reading her unpublished manuscript.
+She later appeared in Esquire Network's 80th Anniversary special in 2013.

-In 2015 The Washington Post named her New York Magazine piece, "Rachel Uchitel is Not A Madam", one of their top five long reads that stand the test of time.
+The Washington Post recognized her New York piece, "Rachel Uchitel is Not a Madam", as one of their top five long reads that stand the test of time.

-In 2013 she appeared in Esquire Network's 80th Anniversary special.

-She was awarded the William Holodnok Fiction Prize and the Florence Engel Randall Award in fiction.
+Taddeo has since received the William Holodnok Fiction Prize and the Florence Engel Randall Award in fiction.

-Taddeo is a two-time recipient of the Pushcart Prize, for her short stories "42 (2017)", published in the New England Review, and "Suburban Weekend (2019)", published in Granta.
+She is a two-time recipient of the Pushcart Prize, recognized for her short stories "42 (2017)", published in the New England Review, and "Suburban Weekend (2019)", published in Granta.

+Later work

 Her book Three Women was released in July 2019 by Simon and Schuster.

-In June 2020 it won the narrative non-fiction book of the year at the British Book Awards.
+In June 2020, it won the Narrative Non-Fiction Book of the Year at the British Book Awards.

-Animal, her debut novel, was published by Avid Reader Press in the summer of 2021, and is about "both sisterhood and female rage..."
+Taddeo's debut novel, Animal, was published by Avid Reader Press in the summer of 2021 and explores themes of "both sisterhood and female rage..."

-Television
+Her third book, Ghost Lover, is a collection of nine short stories published in 2022 by Avid Reader Press.

+Adaptions

 In July 2019, Showtime announced a series commitment adaptation of Three Women.
 Taddeo will write and be executive producer of the series.